ccflatebo/PlaxcoRG-shared/README.md

 2. CSV file with the necessary stock concentrations to make and the total volumes used for each of them for the titration*
 3. OPTIONAL PNG file that plots the concentrations used for visualization purposes *the volume does NOT account for the serial dilutions you will make to create each stock
+## macro_writer_gui.py:
+Python script that prints out macros for CHInstruments software.
+CV, CA, and CC currently work.
+SWV under development
+### Outputs:
+1. Text file containing the macro script for easy access for users
+2. MCR file to be opened by CHInstruments software